The Times 2TG Moot

 First prize is £4,000 and the runner-up team will receive £2,000.
 All four finalists will be invited to mini-pupillages at 2TG.

-The moot problem for the first round will be published on 31st March and the closing date for registration and entries is 31st May.
+The moot problem for the first round is now available and can be downloaded here.
+The closing date for registration and entries is 31st May.